tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/set-up-and-enable-advanced-features-on-java-management-service/set-up-and-enable-advanced-features-on-java-management-service.md

  * You have successfully completed the installation of the Management Agent on your OCI or non-OCI Managed Instances following steps in [Manage Java Runtimes, Applications and Managed Instances Inventory with Java Management Service](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=912).
  * **Proceed to Task 2 or 3 if the management agent was installed manually (i.e. using the management agent software or enabled using the Management Agent plugin on your OCI compute instance's Oracle Cloud Agent) and not using the installation script.**

-## Task 1: Configure a fleet to enable LCM operations
+## Task 1: Configure a fleet to enable advanced features

 1. In the Oracle Cloud Console, open the navigation menu, click **Observability & Management**, and then click **Fleets** under **Java Management**.
 Select the fleet that you are interested in.
   ![image of console navigation to access fleet](images/console-navigation-jms.png)